MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> This work studies this question from the lens of a powerful informed adversary who knows all the training data points except one.
 By instantiating concrete attacks, we show it is feasible to reconstruct the remaining data point in this stringent threat model.
 For convex models (e.g. logistic regression), reconstruction attacks are simple and can be derived in closed-form.
 For more general models (e.g. neural networks), we propose an attack strategy based on training a reconstructor network that receives as input the weights of the model under attack and produces as output the target data point.

 ## Fairness

+- BiasBed -- Rigorous Texture Bias Evaluation. [[paper]](https://arxiv.org/abs/2211.13190) [[code]](https://github.com/D1noFuzi/BiasBed)
+  - Nikolai Kalischek, Rodrigo C. Daudt, Torben Peters, Jan D. Wegner, Konrad Schindler.
+  - Key Word: Texture Bias.
+  - <details><summary>Digest</summary> We investigate difficulties and limitations when training networks with reduced texture bias.
+In particular, we also show that proper evaluation and meaningful comparisons between methods are not trivial.
+We introduce BiasBed, a testbed for texture- and style-biased training, including multiple datasets and a range of existing algorithms.
+It comes with an extensive evaluation protocol that includes rigorous hypothesis testing to gauge the significance of the results, despite the considerable training instability of some style bias methods.

 - Easily Accessible Text-to-Image Generation Amplifies Demographic Stereotypes at Large Scale. [[paper]](https://arxiv.org/abs/2211.03759)
   - Federico Bianchi, Pratyusha Kalluri, Esin Durmus, Faisal Ladhak, Myra Cheng, Debora Nozza, Tatsunori Hashimoto, Dan Jurafsky, James Zou, Aylin Caliskan.